erostling/erostling.github.io/pages/index.md

 permalink: /
 ---

 Hello!
-Welcome to my site!

-Follow the History and Geography Instagram (https://www.instagram.com/elonhistorygeography/)
+My name is Lizzie Ostling and I am a graduating senior in Art History and History.